Table of contents

 Gardening indoors

-If it’s raining outside or you don’t have access to a garden, children can still enjoy nature with some indoor gardening.
+Due to the weather, free summer activities for kids can’t always be outdoors.
+If it’s raining or you don’t have access to a garden, children can still enjoy nature with some indoor gardening.

 You’ll need some flowerpots and soil/compost; although cress can be grown on a bit of damp kitchen roll laid flat on a plate or stuffed into an empty eggshell for ‘cress hair’.
 You may also want something to label the plants with, such as ice lolly sticks.
 You can also buy kits specially for kids.